abhishekbisht1429/algorithms-and-data-structures/README.md

 # algorithm-implementations

-This repository contains implementation of the following algorithms in C and java
+This repository contains implementation of the following algorithms in C and JAVA

 - C
   - Searching